IsaacSchemm/DeviantArtFs/ENDPOINTS.md

 "long" indicates a 64-bit integer, and a question mark (?) following a type name indicates a Nullable<T>, as in C#.

+**FieldChange:**

+"FieldChange" is a discriminated union used in update operations.
+FieldChange.NoChange means the parameter will not be included; for parameters you want to include, wrap it in FieldChange.UpdateToValue, like so:

+    // C#
+    new DeviantArtFs.Requests.Stash.UpdateRequest(4567890123456789L) {
+        Title = FieldChange<string>.NewUpdateToValue("new title"),
+        Description = FieldChange<string>.NoChange
+    }

+> Note: Some fields can be null, and some cannot.
+For example, DeviantArt allows a null description for a Sta.sh stack, but not a null title.

 ### DeviantArtFs.DeviantArtAuth
 * AsyncGetToken (string) (Uri) -> `Async<IDeviantArtRefreshToken>`
 * AsyncRefresh (string) -> `Async<IDeviantArtRefreshToken>`